frankandrobot/rflux/README.md

 # rflux

-Lightweight ReactJS Flux/Redux replacement using Functional Reactive Programming with KefirJS.
+ReactJS Flux/Redux reimagined using Functional Reactive Programming with KefirJS.

 Code coming soon.
 For now, you can checkout a working (older) version over at: